SPEECHCOG/VGS_XSL/README.md

 Analysis scripts of hidden layer activations were written mostly in MATLAB, and can be found under `selectivity_analyses/`

 Pre-print: add here.

-Models and model activation data are available for download at Zenodo: link added here once Zenodo upload quota request has been approved. (approx. 113 GB in total when uncompressed)
+Models and model activation data are available for download at Zenodo: (`waiting for Zenodo quota approval`) (approx. 113 GB in total when uncompressed)

 ## Data used in the experiments